Bucks County assistance programs.

 Pennridge FISH Organization - Limited emergency financial aid for rent and utilities, as well as food, clothing, and motel vouchers for the homeless.
 306 N. 5th Street, P.O.
 Box 9, Perkasie, PA 18944 call 215-257-7616.

 Free or low cost clothing and other household goods may be offered from non-profit distribution centers in the Bucks County Pennsylvania region.
 Low income families may receive vouchers or gift certificates for free supplies, clothing, baby goods and more.
 Other people may receive items at a lower price.
-Click here.
+Continue with free clothes in Philadelphia area.

 Center in the Park – Counselors from this non-profit can advise and refer individuals who need help.
 If you are struggling, and would like to talk with someone to learn about your options or get support with a personal concern, the agency can assist.
 Learn about programs to address financial needs such as utility or heating bill assistance, medical bills, and credit repair.
 (215) 848-7722.